Do you have the authority to help your adult child in the case of an emergency?

 Students 18 and older need to provide written consent to allow parents access to their educational records.
 This will not only allow you the ability to be involved in their academic experience, but you can ensure the financial aid documents are complete and in place as well.

 Have more questions about setting up these legal documents?
-Or interested in a complementary consultation to discuss all elements of your (and your family’s) financial picture?
+Or interested in a consultation to discuss all elements of your (and your family’s) financial picture?
 Click here to contact us now.

 Want to learn more?